• Skip to main content

 Jump to Recipe Print Recipe

-Protein Pancakes with butter and maple syrup
+A stack of Protein Pancakes with butter and maple syrup with strawberries and blueberries.

-• They're Fast and Easy! - We have these pancakes once a week, even on busy school mornings, because they are so quick and easy to throw together!
-All the ingredients are in ¼ cup amounts, so grab just one measuring cup and you only need one bowl!
-We love to add a Smoothie to all our Favorite Breakfasts!
-Family approved and always kid-friendly!
+• Fast and Easy! - We have these pancakes once a week, even on busy school mornings, because they are so quick and easy to throw together!
+All the main ingredients are in ¼ cup amounts, so grab just one measuring cup and you only need one bowl!

-Protein Pancakes Ingredients
+• Easy Protein Pancakes

 Ingredients

-• Flour - There is a small amount of flour in these protein pancakes, far less than regular pancakes.
+• Flour - There is a small amount of all-purpose flour in these protein pancakes, far less than regular pancakes.

 • Almond Flour - Almond flour adds a healthy source of protein, and you could sub any nut flour you have.
+Try these Almond Cherry Scones with almond flour too!

 • Regular Rolled Oats - In these protein pancakes, oats give you lots of vitamins and extra fiber.
 They also give the pancakes a sturdy satisfying texture.